-Debt consolidation can simply be from a number of unsecured loans into another unsecured loan, but more often it involves a secured loan against an asset that serves as collateral, most commonly a house.
+The debt consolidation definition can entail any number of unsecured loans into other unsecured loan, however more often than not it involves obtaining a secured loan against an asset that serves as collateral, most commonly a house.
+That is why we strongly recommend that consumers not use this practice.
+However, hardly a day goes by whereby you do not see an advertisement on television or on the radio, encouraging consumers to do just that.
+The classic add is to take out a home equity loan or reverse mortgage as if that solves any problems.
+Perhaps initially, however if only the folks understood the damage they are doing, they would not do it.
 In this case, a mortgage is secured against the house.
 The collateralization of the loan allows a lower interest rate than without it, because by collateralizing, the asset owner agrees to allow the forced sale (foreclosure) of the asset to pay back the loan.
 The risk to the lender is reduced so the interest rate offered is lower.

 Sometimes, debt consolidation companies can discount the amount of the loan.
 When the debtor is in danger of bankruptcy, the debt consolidator will buy the loan at a discount.
 A prudent debtor can shop around for consolidators who will pass along some of the savings.
 Consolidation can affect the ability of the debtor to discharge debts in bankruptcy, so the decision to consolidate must be weighed carefully.